• Skip to primary navigation

 • Add the vinegar and white wine and boil for 10 minutes until reduced by over half so that it looks a bit syrupy.
 Lower the heat and add the cream, stirring until well combined.
 Take off the heat and add the Lapsang Souchong teabag.
 Leave to infuse, covered, for 5 minutes.

 • Season the sauce to taste and serve immediately.
-Alternatively, keep on a very low heat as close as possible until ready to serve or set aside to cool covered and reheat very gently.
+Alternatively, keep on a very low heat as close as possible until ready to serve or set aside to cool covered and reheat very gently and stir.

 Notes